 Before you leave the auto dealer’s place with your new car, you should ensure everything is in order and that you have received all the necessary documents and items.
 Here is a checklist of what to check before leaving the auto dealer’s place:

-• The car: Check that the vehicle is clean, fueled, and ready to drive.
-Check that the license plate, the sticker, and the registration number match the documents.
-Check that the keys, the spare tire, the jack, and the tool kit are included.
-Check that the car has no damage, scratches, or dents not disclosed or agreed upon.
-If you find any problems, report them to the dealer and ask for a solution or compensation.
+The Car: Ensure the vehicle is clean, fueled, and ready to drive.
+The documents should match the license plate, sticker, and registration number.
+The keys, spare tire, jack, and tool kit should be included.
+Any damage, scratches, or dents not disclosed or agreed upon should be reported to the dealer for a solution or compensation.

-• The documents: Check that you have received the original or a copy of the following documents: the car purchase contract, the vehicle registration certificate, the vehicle title, the inspection certificate, the green sticker, the proof of insurance, the evidence of payment of the vehicle tax, the car service history, and the warranty and the service contract (if any).
-Check that the documents are complete, accurate, and signed by both parties.
-If you still need documents, ask the dealer to provide them immediately.
+Documents: You should have received the original or a copy of the car purchase contract, vehicle registration certificate, vehicle title, inspection certificate, green sticker, proof of insurance, evidence of vehicle tax payment, car service history, and the warranty and service contract (if any).
+These documents should be complete, accurate, and signed by both parties.
+If any documents are missing, request them from the dealer immediately.

-• The extras: Check that you have received any extras you negotiated or paid for, such as a new set of tires, a full gas tank, a free service, or a gift.
-If you are missing any extras, ask the dealer to deliver them or to refund you the difference.
+Extras: Any extras you negotiated or paid for, such as a new set of tires, a full gas tank, free service, or a gift, should be included.
+If any missing extras exist, request the dealer deliver them or refund the difference.

 Step 11: An Insight into the German Vehicle Insurance System